Dameon1/what2eat-client/README.md

 ## Coding styles

--React was used for the components to display the various forms of information -React-Redux was used for the management of the state
+-React was used for the components to display the various forms of information

+-React-Redux was used for the management of the state

 ## Screenshots

 - Mobile screenshots on the left and right
 - On the left you will find what single recipe search will provide you
-- On the right is the search for screen, where you can add and pick from options
+- On the right is the "search for" screen, where you can add and pick from options
 - The middle picture is an overview of what the search result will look like on a full sized screen

 <img align="left" width="200" height="300" src="/assets/images/singleRecipe.png">